 South Africa and the resistance struggle of grassroots communities

 9 October 2022

 Ecocide and the Kurdish Women’s Movement

-Please join our comrades in the Peace in Kurdistan Social Ecology Network for a discussion focused on “Ecocide and the Kurdish Women’s Movement” on Sunday 9 October 2022 at 6pm UK time.
+An event organised by the Peace in Kurdistan Social Ecology Network – “Ecocide and the Kurdish Women’s Movement” on Sunday 9 October 2022 at 6pm UK time.

-Two speakers, Meral Çiçek and Sonia Karimi, will make 15-20 minute presentations, followed by a group discussion.
-The meeting will be chaired by Dr Pinar Dinc.
+The event featured two speakers, Meral Çiçek and Sonia Karimi, and was chaired by Dr Pinar Dinc.

 Visit the PIK website for more information and a video recording of the event.